Expert Heart Care Near You

-What's the most important muscle in your body?
-When you think of the vital role your heart plays in keeping your blood circulating, it's a slam dunk that your heart muscle is the one muscle you want to ensure is healthy and strong.
-Exercise and eating a well-balanced diet, as well as maintaining normal blood pressure and cholesterol levels, can go a long way to keeping your heart ticking along.
+Whether you realize it or not, your heart does a lot of work, which is why you need to take care of it.
+Exercise and eating a well-balanced diet, as well as maintaining normal blood pressure and cholesterol levels, goes a long way with heart care and with keeping your heart ticking along.

 Why Should I Choose Banner Health?

-After surgery, our Progressive Care unit makes your transition easier from cardiac intensive care to later recovery.
-Then we support you with cardiac rehabilitation and all the education and support you need to recover.
+After surgery, our Progressive Care Unit makes your transition from cardiac intensive care to later recovery easier.
+After surgery, we support you with cardiac rehabilitation and all the education and support you need to recover.

 What Are My Treatment Options?